 Is your gig active?

-Yes, this seems like a stupid questions to ask.
+Yes, this seems like a stupid question to ask.
 However, I would definitely check to make sure.
 This happened to me.
 Fiverr has rules in place to make sure gigs are still relevant.
-One problem I ran into was that no one sent me a questions for a gig I posted for a long time.
+One problem I ran into was that no one sent me questions for a gig I posted for a long time.
 After I found this problem, the solution was to activate the gig.
-I felt dumb after it happen, but I know to keep an eye out for this in the future.
+I felt dumb after it happened, but I know to keep an eye out for this in the future.

 Are you reading notes from Fiverr?